-Regardless of whether you, a family member or friend are newly in need of care or alternatively have been using disability support workers or aged care workers for some time – it can be difficult to find the right person for your needs.
-Especially frustrating can be having to switch carers or have a different person turn up each time you require care.
-Here are five benefits of dedicated care:
+Whether you're newly in need of care or having been hiring aged care or disability support workers for some time – it can be difficult to find the right person for your needs.
+It's especially frustrating when you have to switch carers or have a different person turn up each time you require support.

 1. Ability to build a friendship over time